pressly/sup/README.md

         run: sudo docker pull image:latest
 ```

-`$ sup build pull` will build Docker image on one host only and spread it to all host.
+`$ sup production build pull` will build Docker image on one production host only and spread it to all hosts.

 ### Local command